MDSLab/s4t-lightning-rod/README.md

 Stack4Things is an Internet of Things framework developed by the Mobile and Distributed Systems Lab (MDSLab) at the University of Messina, Italy.
 Stack4Things is an open source project that helps you in managing IoT device fleets without caring about their physical location, their network configuration, their underlying technology.
 It is a Cloud-oriented horizontal solution providing IoT object virtualization, customization, and orchestration.
 Stack4Things provides you with an out-of-the-box experience on several of the most popular embedded and mobile systems.

 Lighthing-rod is the node-side component in the Stack4Things architecture.
 It acts as a probe in the IoT node and interacts with the IoTronic service connecting the node to the Cloud.
-This version is the one that works with the standalone version of the IoTronic service that you can find [here] (https://github.com/MDSLab/s4t-iotronic-standalone).
+This version is the one that works with the standalone version of the IoTronic service that you can find [**here**](https://github.com/MDSLab/s4t-iotronic-standalone).

 Lightning-rod has been tested to work on: